Orion-CanSat/CanSat/README.md

 # Orion II CanSat

 ## How to compile
-Firstly you will need make and arm-none-eabi-gcc.
+Firstly you will need make and arm-none-eabi-gcc 5.
 Then navigate to Core/teensy4/ and delete main.cpp.
 After that just time `make all` or just `make`.
 This should automatically compile the whole program.

 &nbsp;
 ## Who are we?